Rodrigaumm/devpad-backend/README.md

     **isPrivate** = false

-    Verifies if the given JWT is valid or not.
+    Verifies if the given JWT is valid or not

 ## Notes